Edwson/GalaxyJS/README.md

 ### 🌟 Why GalaxyJS?

-- **40 Stunning Animations** - Because 20 was so last year
-- **Award-Worthy Quality** - These animations could win STOD, STOM, STOY on Awwwards.com
 - **Scientifically Accurate** - We consulted actual physics (and some sci-fi movies)
 - **Performance Optimized** - Smooth as a neutron star's surface
 - **Zero Dependencies** - Just pure cosmic energy